 Let us analyze a case study

 In this paragraph, we will explore the case study of lockdown in India.
 India as we all know is one of the densely populated countries in the world.
 Covid-19 has been spreading like wild fire rapidly and becoming worse day by day.
 Many countries have identified the only way to contain the situation by introducing intense periods of Lockdown, however, due to the lockdown economy is taking the toll.

 Some businesses are closing permanently, some of them are laying off their employees, some of them are changing their locations, etc. A tough lockdown may have been successful in breaking the COVID chain, however it has taken toll on the economy.
 Some business experts mention that it would take 1-2 years for the economy to come back to pre-pandemic levels .

-2. Are the start-ups, small businesses are almost saying goodbye, how they can survive in the world market/with leading tycoons?
+Are the start-ups & small businesses are saying goodbye, how they can survive in the world market or with leading tycoons?

-• SEO on web pages, local market, or partnering with leading market places.
+- local market, or partnering with leading marketplaces.

-These little changes can catch the buyer’s attention but this does not mean that they will buy the products soon they notice the ads.
+As a result of these little changes you can catch the buyer’s attention but this does not mean that they will buy the products soon they notice the ads.
 For making the customers clicking on the checkout button, you will need to spend some time on the rendering of proper information i.e. in the detail product description on the website page, Pros of your product, Pricing on the product.

 Not only the above-mentioned points, but one can also try retargeting campaigns and follow the same set of customers who were the website visitors by introducing more intriguing offers by following their social and online trails.